 These days it seems you can buy an accounting system from the neighborhood grocer, although it would probably be an entry level version in their Office Supplies aisle.
 You’d have to figure out installation, setup, and customization all by yourself.
 The problem is, this anecdote isn’t far from reality.
-Microsoft’s policies allow virtually anyone to sell Microsoft Dynamics 365 Business Central, even if they don’t have an accountant or business consultant on staff.
+Microsoft’s policies allow virtually anyone to sell Microsoft Dynamics 365 Business Central, even if they don’t have a certified implementor, accountant, or business consultant on staff.
 This means that any IT services business that supports Microsoft can also sell Business Central.

-Most organizations have an existing relationship with an IT firm to support their infrastructure support.
-With Business Central now being available on the Cloud and only a click away without needing new servers, it can be tempting to purchase your accounting system from the same place as your Office 365 and IT services.
+Many organizations have an existing relationship with an IT firm to support their infrastructure.
+With Business Central now in the cloud, not requiring servers, and only a click away, it can be tempting to buy your ERP system from the same place as your Office 365 and IT services.
 This might seem like a good budget conscious option, or a way to consolidate vendor management, but it’s not quite that simple.
 As an ERP software partner 100% committed to Business Central and having saved many implementations going down the wrong path, we can give you quite a few reasons to reconsider if that is good idea.

-We are currently working with a Business Central prospect in a small city who knows of a local IT shop that also sells Business Central.
+Here is a good starting example: we worked with a company in a small city whose local IT shop also sells Business Central.
 When asked if they could implement the manufacturing module, the IT shop’s response was, “We could probably do that.”

-The success rate on implementing manufacturing is less than 50% (in larger tier 1 implementations).
 Your IT people may be very good at what they do, but ask them about bills of materials, production orders, work centers, and material resource planning (MRP), and you will probably get some blank stares.
-Most mid-market accounting projects aren’t as complicated as a manufacturing installation, but the average implementation still takes three to six months, can cost $100,000 or more, and involves hundreds of hours of work by both the internal and external teams.
+And while many mid-market accounting system upgrade or replacement projects aren’t as complicated as a manufacturing installation, the average business management system implementation still takes three to six months, can often cost $100,000 or more, and involves hundreds of hours of work by both the internal and external teams.
 Do you want to trust someone who doesn’t specialize in the specific ERP solution, like Business Central, that you selected?

-There are myriads of setup options to get the most return from your Business Central investment, and that includes any customizations, reports, or industry add-ons you may require if you are an equipment rental or wholesale distribution business, for example.
-By and large, IT firms do not have the ability to develop customizations or even reports for a mid-market accounting/ERP system.
-To implement Business Central successfully requires business analysis skills to match the system to the business processes, something that is not executed by or required from IT.
+There are near unlimited setup and configuration options to get the most return from your Business Central investment, and that includes any customizations, reports, or industry add-ons you may require if you are an equipment rental or wholesale distribution business, for example.
+By and large, IT firms do not have the specialized skills to develop or build reports for a mid-market accounting or ERP system.
+Implementing Business Central successfully requires well-honed business analysis skills to match the system to the business processes, something that is not executed by or required from IT.

-The other side of this coin is that Microsoft accounting/ERP partners are now able to sell Office 365 and managed services products.
-These days with cloud servers and integrated products, customers can easily run any database in the cloud, including email, file sharing, and accounting.
+The flip side, Microsoft ERP partners are now able to sell Office 365 and other managed services products.
+These days, with cloud servers and integrated products, organizations can easily run any database in the cloud, including email, file sharing, and accounting.
 ERP software partners require staff with IT background knowledge, as well as specialized Microsoft Dynamics 365 Business Central knowledge, so it’s much simpler and more effective to get support for other cloud products you need from the same place.